Siriano, fresh off Oscar glory, talks ‘Project Runway’

 NEW YORK — Christian Siriano didn’t want the tuxedo gown he designed for Billy Porter at the Oscars to shock anyone.
 He simply wanted to make a bold statement about celebrating identity.

-The velvet custom tuxedo look for Porter did cause a sensation on social media, but Soriano did not focus on any of the negative reaction, especially when he heard how it empowered school-age children in search of their identity.
+The velvet custom tuxedo look for Porter did cause a sensation on social media, but Siriano did not focus on any of the negative reaction, especially when he heard how it empowered school-age children in search of their identities.

 “I think Christian is our superstar from ‘Project Runway.’
 He knows exactly what it takes, what it took, and how it’s going to change your life once you’re done with ‘Project Runway.’
 So, I think he’s a perfect mentor,” Garcia said.